MetafocusAS/validate-ssn/README.md

 2. Checks input length
 3. Validates control-numbers checksum using MOD10 algorithm https://no.wikipedia.org/wiki/MOD10
 4. Returns true or false to hidden input field

+# testssn (jsp)
+You can also install testssn on the server and connect it to a Digiforms template using a datasource.